Multimodal-Wireless: A Large-Scale Dataset for Sensing and Communication: Introduction

 \IEEEPARstart{F}{uture} communication systems are evolving towards larger antenna arrays, higher frequency bands, and wider bandwidths.
 For multiple-input multiple-output (MIMO) systems, high performance relies on the precise alignment of transmit and receive beams, a challenge that necessitates context-aware communication.
 Machine learning has emerged as a powerful tool for this task \cite{cuiyuanhao,shibingpu,LLMoverview}, yet its potential is constrained by the lack of large-scale, comprehensive dataset.

 While numerous datasets have been developed for intelligent autonomous systems \cite{opencood, dair-v2x, bostontwin, deepmimo, e-flash, viwi, DeepSense}, a critical dichotomy exists.
-Datasets for collaborative perception (e.g., OPV2V \cite{opencood}, DAIR-V2X \cite{dair-v2x}) excel in sensory modalities like cameras and light detection and ranging (LiDAR), whereas wireless communication datasets (e.g., BostonTwin \cite{bostontwin}, DeepMIMO \cite{deepmimo}) focus on channel modeling.
+Datasets for collaborative perception (e.g., OPV2V \cite{opencood}, DAIR-V2X \cite{dair-v2x}) excel in sensory modalities like cameras and LiDAR, whereas wireless communication datasets (e.g., BostonTwin \cite{bostontwin}, DeepMIMO \cite{deepmimo}) focus on channel modeling.
 The integration of these two domains remains rare.
 Pioneering efforts to combine them, such as E-Flash \cite{e-flash}, ViWi \cite{viwi}, and DeepSense 6G \cite{DeepSense}, lack crucial elements like adverse weather conditions, high-frequency channel state information (CSI), or complete multimodal synchronization.
-As summarized in Table~\ref{tab:datasets}, these gaps reveal a clear need for a unified, weather-resilient, and extensible dataset to advance robust multimodal communication research.
+As summarized in Table~\ref{tab:datasets}, these gaps reveal a clear need for a unified, weather-resilient, and extensible dataset for multimodal communication research.

 \newcolumntype{C}[1]{>{ \arraybackslash}p{#1}} \newcolumntype{L}[1]{>{ \arraybackslash}p{#1}}

 To address this need, we present Multimodal-Wireless, a novel dataset built on CARLA \cite{carla} and Sionna \cite{sionna} frameworks.
 Multimodal-Wireless uniquely provides rich, multi-path channel data fully synchronized with five other sensor modalities, namely LiDAR, RGB and depth camera, inertial measurement unit (IMU) and radar, all captured at an unprecedented 100 Hz sampling rate (10 ms resolution).
 This high-frequency data is critical for developing dynamic, real-time communication schemes.
 Moreover, the dataset incorporates diverse weather scenarios—sunny, rainy, and foggy—to enable the creation of resilient models.
 A key innovation is its extensibility: Researchers can easily customize scenarios and generate new, tailored datasets by modifying a configuration file, making Multimodal-Wireless a valuable research tool.